Villavu/Simba/Doc/sphinx/scriptref/color.rst

     function GetColors(const Coords : TPointArray) : TIntegerArray;

-GetColors returns an array of the colours at the given *Coords*.
+GetColors returns an array of the colors at the given *Coords*.

 .. _scriptref-countcolor: